Vyral/base-template/_posts/2018-12-27-how-does-a-1-rise-in-interest-rates-affect-buyers-and-sellers.md

 {% include youtube.html %}

-Today I’ll be covering the topic of interest rates and giving you a rundown of what a 1% uptick in rates will mean for both buyers and sellers.
+<p style="text-align: center;"><em>Today I’ll be covering the topic of interest rates and giving you a rundown of what a 1% uptick in rates will mean for both buyers and sellers.</em></p>

 Interest rates are on the rise.
 It’s important to understand the overall impact this has on our market.&nbsp;